-With a limited amount of time in Nashville, we did what any reasonable hungry person would do: had ourselves a progressive dining experience through Germantown.
+With a limited amount of time in Nashville, we did what any reasonable hungry person would do: created our own progressive dining experience through Germantown.

-We started off at the acclaimed Barista Parlor, where fueled up on A+ coffee, then moseyed down the street to the beautiful Butchertown Hallfor beverages of the alcoholic variety.
+We started off at the acclaimed Barista Parlor to fuel up on A+ coffee, then moseyed down the street to the beautiful Butchertown Hall for beverages of the alcoholic variety.
 Once that tab was paid, we headed to Henrietta Red for a couple small plates and oysters (hello, Kumamoto!), then on to City House for more small plates and their incredible pizza.
 Seriously, if you haven't tried the pizza, GO NOW.
 You're welcome.

-Appropriately stuffed, we rolled down the street to the always vibrant 5th and Taylor for drinks and schmoozing on their patio.
+Appropriately stuffed, we rolled down the street to the always vibrant 5th and Taylor for drinks and schmoozing on the patio.